lhm30/PIDGIN/README.md

     python predict_ranked.py input.csv
     ```

-6. ```predict_enriched_targets.py threshold filename.csv```
+6. ```predict_enriched.py threshold filename.csv```
-    This script enriched targets for a library of compounds, when compared to a background sample from PubChem.
+    This script enriched targets and pathways for a library of compounds, when compared to a background sample from PubChem.
 The script will ask for login details for MySQL on Calculon, and the number of background samples to compare the library.
+The script will live access the NCBI BioSystems repository for up-to-date pathways information.

     Example of how to run the code: